 Her physique makes it obvious that she is designed to comfort others.
-Her softly rounded, full-figure invites you to relax around her and her embrace brings the comfort like that of your favorite teddy bear.
+Her softly rounded, full-figure invites you to relax around her and her embrace brings the comfort like that of your favorite teddy bear and that’s why is easier for her to have a good relationship with a man, spending time with him and having good intimacy using accessories as a g spot vibe and others.
 Everything about her is sweet, subtle and feminine.
 She is the Glamorous Beauty with a truly sweet heart.

 If you are in need of a friend, there’s a good chance your needs will be met when you spend time with a Romantic.
 Stop by her candlelit, lace-laden home to share your heart with her and she will make you tea and cookies and listen.
 She will feel your pain, validate it with her tears and comfort you with her sweet voice of concern.
 While you may feel like losing hope, she won’t.
 She believes in people and she loves them sincerely.

 The only person she struggles to love is the one in her mirror.

 God commands us to love Him and each other, but isn’t it interesting that loving ourself is assumed?
 Most of us would say that we struggle with self-love, but, in reality, if we are hungry, we eat.
 If we are dirty, we bathe.
 If we are tired, we rest.
 If we need the lady’s room, we stop everything and get there, right?